21 Mar SQL University – Storage Week

 Configuring the policy is a good way for me to be alerted to and focus on the servers that are having slower than desired response times.
 If you have a lot of servers to manage, using policy-based management for this is very efficient.

 At this level you have learned the basics of RAID and also some basic monitoring.
 Now go one step further: learn about SAN storage.
 I am not asking for you to become a SAN administrator, but you should have a basic understanding of how your SAN is configured in your shop.
-A good reference point to start with is here, where you can learn about how and why SAN admins lie to you.

 If you want to be at the model level then just knowing about storage is not enough; you also need to know about how database design can affect performance.
 No, not just data and logs on different disks, I am talking about things like filegroups and partitions.
 Some people think that in order to increase your disk I/O throughput you need to rebuild or reconfigure the disk subsystem.
 And while that is certainly one possible solution what most people do not realize is that some modifications to their database design could have a dramatic increase in disk I/O throughput as well.